croworc/AdvancedAndroid_Emojify/README.md

 This is the toy app for the Libraries lesson of the [Advanced Android App Development course on Udacity](https://www.udacity.com/course/advanced-android-app-development--ud855).

 ## My take on the challenges
-I've implemented my solutions within the indiviual excercise branches.
+I've implemented my solutions within the individual exercise branches.
-So if you'd like to see how I have tackled any given excercise, just checkout the respective branch, e.g. `TLIB.01-Exercise-AddGradleDependency`
+So if you'd like to see how I have tackled any given exercise, just checkout the respective branch, e.g. `TLIB.01-Exercise-AddGradleDependency`

 ### Access all branches from this tab